Tusculum: Remains and archeology

 In 1806 the first campaign of archaeological excavation on the top of the Tuscolo hill was begun by Lucien Bonaparte.
 In 1825 the archaeologist Luigi Biondi excavated to find out Tusculum, engaged by Queen Maria Cristina of Bourbon, wife of Charles Felix of Sardinia.
 In 1839 and 1840 the architect and archaeologist Luigi Canina, called by the same royal family, excavated the Theatre area of Tusculum.
 The ancient works of art excavated were sent to Savoy Castle of Agliè in Piedmont.

 In 1825 Lucien Bonaparte found the so-called Tusculum portrait of Julius Caesar at the city's forum.

 In 1890 Thomas Ashby arrived to Rome as Director of the British School in Rome.
 He was an expert in ancient monuments topography and studied the Tusculum monuments, reporting the results in The Roman Campagna in Classical Times published in London in 1927.
 Earlier, he had described the remains thus in the Encyclopædia Britannica Eleventh Edition:

 On the hill of Tusculum itself are remains of a small theatre (excavated in 1839), with a reservoir behind it, and an amphitheatre.
 Both belong probably to the imperial period, and so does a very large villa (the substructures of which are preserved), by some attributed to Cicero, by others to Tiberius, near the latter.
 Between the amphitheatre and the theatre is the site of the Forum, of which nothing is now visible, and to the south on a projecting spur were tombs of the Roman period.
 There are also many remains of houses and villas.

 The citadel—which stood on the highest point an abrupt rock—was approached only on one side, that towards the city, and even here by a steep ascent of 150 feet.
 Upon it remains of the medieval castle, which stood here until 1191, alone are visible.
 The city walls, of which some remains still exist below the theatre, are built of blocks of the native lapis Albanus, or peperino.
 They probably belong to the Republican period.
 Below them is a well-house, with a roof formed of a pointed arch.

 Cicero's favourite residence and retreat for study and literary work was at, or near, Tusculum.
 It was here that he composed his celebrated Tusculan Disputations and other philosophical works.
 According to various parts of his works that it was a considerable building.
 It comprised two gymnasia with covered portions for exercise and philosophical discussion (Tusc.
 Disp. ii.
 3).
 One of these, which stood on higher ground, was called the "Lyceum," and contained a library; the other, on a lower site, shaded by rows of trees, was called the "Academy."
 The main building contained a covered portion, or cloister, with recesses containing seats.
 It also had bathrooms, and contained a number of works of art, both pictures and statues in bronze and marble.
-The cost of this and the other house which he built at Pompeii led to his being burdened with debt.
+The cost of this and the other house which he built at Pompeii led to him being burdened with debt.